 - Does LAM have a song called "Gothic", "Love Song", "Goth Club", "Wrathchild America", etc?

-These are not titles of LAM songs, and "Wrathchild America" is not an LAM song.
+No. These are not titles of LAM songs, and "Wrathchild America" is not an LAM song.
 And many songs labeled as LAM are often not LAM songs.
 But, the LAM song "Spider and the Fly" is often mislabeled on illegal filesharing services as "Gothic", and the LAM song "HATE!" is often mislabeled as "Love Song".
 These songs are available for legal download at iTunes.com at a much higher quality, and/or available on the CDs 'Selected Scenes from the End of the World' and 'Psycho Magnet'.
 Both these CDs are available in any music store, online from metropolis-mailorder.com (USA, but they ship world wide), Amazon.com, or Amazon.de (Europe), and directly from the LAM Online Store.

 - Did LAM's name come from the 1927 Lon Cheney movie?

 From an interview with Sean Brennan: "SEAN: I got the name from the lost 1927 silent film.
 Being familiar with film since childhood after reading about it in film books, I chose the name because no one knew what it was at the time (early 1990s) and the name was atmospheric, evoking a mood and emotion.
 To me the name evoked imagery ranging from danger to romance; from a foggy night in London during the blitz in WWII, to simply a name that is open and can interpreted by the listener any way he likes.
-When I named LAM no one but a handful of film fanatics knew what "London after midnight" (the movie) was, and that was the intent.
+When I named LAM no one but a handful of film fanatics knew what "London after Midnight" (the movie) was, and that was the intent.
 But just a couple of years later the internet was born and now everyone knows.
 It's a lost Lon Chaney film that's actually not a horror/vampire film, as often stated.
 It's about a murderer who is "mind fucked" into confessing to his crime.
 The police utilize the Lon Cheney "vampire" character, an actor in the story, to fool the murderer into thinking he is surrounded by vampire type creatures, driving him to the point of insanity and eventually confessing to his crime.
 So, in reality, it's not a horror film.
-It's about effecting the state of mind in order to achieve some truth.
-Much like I try to do with music, effect people's minds and emotions- sparking thought or feeling or making them face (sometimes uncomfortable) truths.
+It's about affecting the state of mind in order to achieve some truth.
+Much like I try to do with music, touch people's minds and emotions- sparking thought or feeling or making them face (sometimes uncomfortable) truths.
 Or it's just a cool name."

 - Is there an LAM song called "October"?